 - STEP 4: FINALIZING AND RUNNING

 - OTHER ALTERNATIVES

-As we are already acquainted ourselves with the charts which are one of the very important part of data analysis.
+As we are already acquainted ourselves with the charts which are one of the very important parts of data analysis.

 If want to know how to create the basic charts.
 CLICK HERE.